mikey242/kudos-donations/readme.txt

 * Can now configure most settings per-campaign
 * Easily generate shortcodes per campaign with a helpful form
 * New minimum donation setting

+= 3.1.5 =
+* Allow Mollie to connect with either test or live key.
+Previously both were required.
+* Tested compatibility with WordPress 6.0
+* Update dependencies

 = 3.1.4 =
 * Improve email compatibility